 We have launched Coronavirus Micro Commissions for artists based in Scotland.
 There are seven £1,000 commissions to support developing a new idea, reflecting on a past project, or to spend time writing, drawing, moving or whatever your practice is.
-Download information here - closing date 3 July, 5pm.
+Applications closed on 3 July at 5pm.

 1-to-1 sessions for artists